gdbroman/gitletter/README.md

-# gitletter
+# GitLetter

-Launch a newsletter using GitHub.
-Either create or use an existing repo like a markdown blog.
+Launch a newsletter using GitHub!
+Issues stored as markdown files in any repository (e.g. your blog).